When is the Best Time to Divorce a Gambling Spouse?

 They may also have even agreed that they had a problem and promised to change.
 But it did not happen.
 It did not happen because your spouse has an addiction.
 A gambling addiction is just as destructive as any other addiction.
 It creates the same financial ruin as an alcohol or drug addiction, and it destroys a marriage just as quickly.

-Gambling Is A Hidden Addiction
+Gambling is a Hidden Addiction

 In some ways, a gambling addiction is more insidious than alcoholism.
 When an alcoholic spouse returns from a drinking binge, the evidence is quite clear.
 When a gambling spouse returns from gambling, he or she can lie about their whereabouts, and even hide the substantial loss of money for a while.
 In many instances, the financial losses incurred by a gambling spouse are significantly larger than an alcoholic spouse.